- Who would benefit from SGS programs and services? Who is typically referred?

 2. Referrals for outreach services originating outside of Middlesex-London should be directed to local SWOGAN assessment teams.
 For referral information, see SWOGAN referral information.

 Answer: Referrals are processed by a health care professional with the support of clerical staff.
-A health care professional from our Intake Team will determine the appropriateness of the referral.
+A health care professional from our GAAT will determine the appropriateness of the referral.
 If the referral is deemed appropriate, the health care professional will then determine the most appropriate service in a timely manner.